ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. Can I set it so one layer command can invoke both layer command sets?

 Yes.
 If SPL Controller command is not assigned or want to make sure there is a command associated with SPL Controller entry command, open input gestures (NVDA menu/Preferences/Input gestures), expand StationPlaylist category, look for SPL Controller, then press Alt+A to add a new command.
 Unless you want your command to work in specific layouts, select "all layouts" from the list of gesture availability choices, then select OK button.
-Then, while focused in Studio, open add-on settings (NVDA+Alt+0), go to "advanced" category, and check "Use SPl Controller to invoke SPL Assistant" checkbox (checked by default for new installations of 25.09/25.06.6-LTS or later) and press Enter (OK button).
+Then, while focused in Studio, open add-on settings (NVDA+Alt+0), go to "advanced" category, and check "Use SPl Controller to invoke SPL Assistant" checkbox (checked by default) and press Enter (OK button).

 Q. Why are some SPL Assistant layer commands unavailable from Remote Studio?